Crooked Timber (album)

 Andy explains: "The recording is about celebrating people's quirks, the things which make us unique.
 These days everyone tries to fit in, instead of just being themselves.
 The songs examine what it means to be human – To realise that we are the only living things on the planet aware of our own deaths."
+There are various allusions to philosophical works in the music, such as lyrics in "Clowns Galore" referencing Waiting for Godot.
+The song "Bad Excuse For Daylight" borrows a rhythmic figure from Stravinsky's The Rite of Spring.

 Crooked Timber reached number 197 in the UK Album charts.
 As of early May 2009 (6 weeks following its release), the album had sold 30,000 copies in Europe and was certified silver.

 The album was released on limited edition white 12" vinyl, CD and Download.

 On 19 July 2010 the album was re-released as a "Deluxe Gold Edition" digipak CD featuring two bonus tracks, two remixes and 4 alternate versions.

 On 10 June 2022 the album was once again re-released, this time as a 2CD "Extended Version" featuring the original album on disc 1 and a selection of previously released bonus tracks on disc 2.